5 Tips for Planning a Wedding That No-One Else will Tell You

 1. PICK RELIABLE AND EXPERIENCED SUPPLIERS

 I’m not just saying this because I want to promote myself or anything.
-It’s because the last thing you want to do on your wedding day is stress.
+It’s because naturally you want a stress free wedding day!
 All the planning you are doing now.
 Choosing the right wedding photographer, DJ, centre pieces, chair covers.
 It all culminates in what you hope will be the perfect day right?

 On the day you’ll have lots of friends & family all wanting to spend time with you.
 You’ll be a little bit distracted you know‚ getting married!
 What you need are reliable and experienced suppliers you can hand over responsibility to.
 People who you know will simply sort stuff out without you having to stress.
 Companies who have covered enough weddings to have spares, backups of equipment and materials in case things go wrong.